bradenn/volumetric-radar/README.md

+# vRadar

-# Volumetric Radar
+### Volumetric Radar

 This project aims to provide an advanced and precise object detection system using multiple custom radar devices.
 By combining the data from multiple radars, it generates a volumetric representation of the environment, enabling accurate detection of objects in 3D space.

 The project is divided into the four following components: